The Sweetness Lies Within

 "The Sweetness Lies Within" is a single from British indie rock band Hefner.
 The second single from their album Breaking God's Heart, it was released by Too Pure in 1998 on both a compact disc and vinyl record format.
+It reached reached #30 in the UK Independent Singles Chart.

-The b-side "Hello Kitten" would quickly become a fan favorite, later being featured on the compilation album Boxing Hefner.
+The b-side "Hello Kitten" become a fan favorite, later being featured on the compilation album Boxing Hefner and The Best of Hefner.

 Track listing

 The single was released in two formats.
 The compact disc single contained all four songs, while the 7" single only contained the first two.